Hager-elhwarii/Dictionary-App/README.md

 # Dictionary-App 💡
 <a name="readme-top"></a>

-Simple JavaScript API Project, where you can search for words.
+Simple JavaScript API Project, where you can search for words, and it outputs word meaning, word pronunciation, audio pronunciation and usage example.

 ## 📷  Demo Screenshoot
 ![image](https://github.com/Hager-elhwarii/Dictionary-App/assets/80959882/aa3a2d2b-019f-469d-894a-0b127e01198b)